tmoon/cs171-hw2-moon-tarikadnan/problem_1_answers.md

 ### Part 2:

-- Static graph would not be sufficient because then we'd
+- Static graph would not be sufficient because then we'd not be able to see the whole timeline.
+Also we would not have as much information.
+- If many users join then it would get harder to visualize the graph in a small frame.
+Then we'd have to design something dynamic.